Sjord/Sjord.github.io/_posts/2023-03-09-identifiers-uuid-ulid-security.md

 ### Guessability

-Sequantial numeric identifiers are easy to guess.
+Sequential numeric identifiers are easy to guess.
 If the user with id `123` exists, it makes sense users with id `122` and `124` may also exist.
 This can make it easy to exploit a vulnerability.
 By changing the identifier in the URL, you may gain access to resources that you weren't supposed to.
 This vulnerability is called *insecure direct object reference* (IDOR).
 The identifier in the URL references an object in the database, and by changing that identifier in the URL you can request other objects.

 The underlying problem with IDOR is that no access control is performed.
 If you are not authorized to view user `122`, the application is supposed to give an error when you request it.
 Whether the identifiers are easy to guess or not has no influence on the base of problem, which is missing authorization checks.

 However, in practice IDOR is much easier to exploit when the identifiers can be guessed.
 With sequential numeric identifiers, it is easy not only to retrieve one user, but all users in the database.
 When random UUIDs are used, this is practically impossible.
-Using an identifier that is hard to guess is thus a good defence in depth measure against insecure direct object references.
+Using an identifier that is hard to guess is thus a good defense in depth measure against insecure direct object references.

 ### Information disclosure